 Goff throws for 376 yards, 3 TDs in Rams’ 27-24 win vs Bucs

 Goff completed 39 of 51 passes, including short scoring throws to Robert Woods, Van Jefferson and Cam Akers.
-The Rams' defense pressured Tom Brady all night and sealed the win with its second interception of the six-time Super Bowl champion.
+The Rams' defense pressured Brady all night and sealed the win with rookie safety Jordan Fuller's second interception of the six-time Super Bowl champion.

+Goff threw a pair of interceptions, too, helping the Bucs remain close in the second half.

+But when the Rams (7-3) needed him to stand tall, he rebounded to lead them right down the field to retake the lead after Brady tied it with his second TD pass.

 Brady was 26 of 48 for 216 yards and two touchdowns.
-The Rams sacked him once and safety Jordan Fuller had both of the team’s interceptions.
+The Rams sacked him once after getting to Russell Wilson six times in the previous week's 23-16 victory over the Seattle Seahawks.

 Gay, a 2019 Bucs draft pick who was released after a rookie season marked by inconsistency, is the Rams’ third kicker in four weeks.

-Coach Bruce Arians adjusted the team’s preparation schedule last week, holding two practices at night — one of them at Raymond James Stadium.
+Coach Bruce Arians adjusted the team’s preparation schedule last week, holding two practices at night — one at Raymond James Stadium.

+“Everybody is disappointed.
+Everybody was ready to play," Arians said.
+"We played a good football team.
+Nobody’s head is down.”

 Brady answered a 10-play, 80-yard, 7-minute, 55-second drive Goff led to give the Rams a 7-0 lead with a couple of long scoring drives of his own to put the Bucs up 14-7 with a 9-yard TD pass to Mike Evans.